nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * Any character from the set <code>.!#$%&'*+\/=?^_`{|}~-</code>.
 * This is followed by a `@` and then one or more `label`.
 * A `label` should be shorter than 64 characters.
-* Multiple `label`s are allowed, provided that they are delimited by a single period.
+* Multiple `label`s are allowed, provided that they are delimited by a single period. <br>
 Note that email does NOT conform to [RFC](https://tools.ietf.org/html/rfc5322) standards.
 --------------------------------------------------------------------------------------------------------------------